Ooty Varkey: The Complete Guide to India's GI-Tagged Biscuit from the Nilgiris

 There is a biscuit in Ooty that tourists carry home in kilograms.

 Not as a casual purchase.
 As a mission.
-Families returning from the Nilgiris will stop at three different bakeries on their last morning, comparing crispness, checking freshness, arguing about which bakery's version is the authentic one — all while their taxi driver waits and their train departure time inches closer.
+Families returning from the Nilgiris will stop at three different bakeries on their last morning, comparing crispness, checking freshness, arguing about which bakery's version is the authentic one — all while their taxi driver waits and their train departure inches closer.

 That biscuit is Varkey.

-Ooty Varkey is a distinctive, crusty biscuit originating from Ooty (Udhagamandalam) in the Nilgiris district of Tamil Nadu, characterised by its golden-brown, flaky texture and unique appearance, making it a beloved tea-time snack enjoyed with chai, coffee, or milk.
+Ooty Varkey is a distinctive, crusty biscuit originating from Ooty (Udhagamandalam) in the Nilgiris district of Tamil Nadu, characterised by its golden-brown, flaky texture and unique appearance — making it a beloved tea-time snack enjoyed with chai, coffee, or milk.
+Since 2023 it is one of India's officially protected Geographical Indication products, carrying the same legal status as Darjeeling tea, Basmati rice, and Kolhapuri chappals.
+Ooty Varkey holds GI No. 529, acknowledging its exclusive origin and unique qualities tied to the Nilgiri hills in Tamil Nadu.

 This guide covers everything: the history, the making, the GI tag and what it means for you as a buyer, how to spot fake Varkey, and how to order the authentic version online — delivered anywhere in India.